-The Campus at Adickesallee is centrally located in Frankfurt’s Nordend and is part of the “Campusmeile“ that connects Frankfurt’s universities and libraries.
-The Danish office Henning Larsen Architects has designed the campus making it an architectural highlight in the city.
+Frankfurt School’s Adickesallee campus is centrally located in Frankfurt’s Nordend district and forms part of the “Campusmeile” (campus mile) connecting Frankfurt’s universities and libraries.
+The campus was designed by Henning Larsen Architects, a Danish firm, and has become one of the city’s architectural highlights.

-The building is formed through five towers each slightly offset to create a canyon-like space, the “Zeil of Knowledge”– a special characteristic of the campus.
-This mall acts as the central meeting place and all major facilities like the auditorium, Learning Centre, restaurant, deli, student & alumni relations as well as the seminar rooms are linked to the mall.
+The building features five towers, each slightly offset to create a canyon-like space christened the “Zeil of Knowledge”.
+This multi-storey mall acts as a central meeting space linking together all the business school’s major facilities such as the Audimax auditorium, Learning Centre, restaurant, deli, Student Advisory and Alumni Relations teams, as well as the seminar rooms.

 In October 2017, Frankfurt School officially opened its new campus in Frankfurt’s Nordend district.
 With its new building the business school has responded to the increasingly sophisticated needs of its students and teaching staff.
 Hence, Frankfurt School has created a state-of-the-art teaching and working environment that will help to take the business school to the next level and to achieve the goal of becoming one of the top five institutions in Europe by 2020.
 The video gives an impression of the new FS campus with all its facets.

-The Financial Lab is a place where students and faculty members use state-of-the-art workstations to access finance-related databases and sources of information.
-Databases are an essential part to study and do research.
+The Financial Lab is a place where students and researchers can use state-of-the-art workstations to access databases containing finance-related information.
+Working with databases is an important part of studying, and essential for research projects.

-Frankfurt School facilities can be rented for events, workshops and conferences.
-Find out more about the room rental online.
+Frankfurt School facilities can be hired for external events, workshops, meetings and conferences.
+You can find more room hire details here.

-The restaurant offers staff, students and guests daily changing international menus at lunchtime.
-The dishes will be prepared in the inhouse kitchen.
-The restaurant also has a separate report, where tables can be reserved for customer appointments and groups.
+The restaurant serves lunch to staff, students and guests, featuring international menus that change on a daily basis.
+All dishes are prepared in the restaurant’s own kitchen.
+The restaurant also features a separate area where tables can be reserved for customer meetings and groups.

-The new Deli is a multifunctional combination of café, shop and after-work location.
-In addition to coffee, snacks and freshly prepared food, the shop offers everyday goods.
-Frankfurt School brand items can also be purchased in the shop.
+The new deli is a multifunctional combination of café, shop and after-hours hangout.
+As well as coffee, snacks and freshly prepared meals, the shop offers a range of everyday goods.
+Frankfurt School-branded articles and merchandise are also available for purchase.

-The Frankfurt School is a community of aspiring and inspiring individuals who are committed to their fellow students and the society.
-This is reflected in our various student initiatives, the work of our student council, the participation in different sporting competitions and other joint projects and events.
+Frankfurt School is a community of aspiring and inspiring individuals who are committed to their fellow students and society in general.
+This is reflected in our various student initiatives, the work of our Student Council, our students’ enthusiastic participation in sporting competitions and matches, and other joint projects and events.

-As only property used for mixed purposes (offices and university) in Germany, Frankfurt School’s new campus has been awarded the platinum seal by the German Sustainable Building Council (DGNB).
-To get this award, a building has to meet the highest standards not only regarding its ecobalance and the responsible use of resources, but also concerning indoor air quality, design for all and thermic comfort.
-With its solar panels and wind turbine on the roof, the gas-powered combined heat and power unit below ground and the electric vehicle charging station on the premises the new campus fulfils all requirements
+Frankfurt School’s campus has been awarded Platinum Seal certification by the German Sustainable Building Council (DGNB 2017 e.V.).
+To be eligible for this award, a building must meet the highest standards in terms of its environmental footprint and responsible use of resources, as well as indoor air quality, barrier-free access and comfortable climate.
+With its roof-mounted photovoltaic panels and wind turbine, gas-powered combined heat and power (CHP) plant in the basement and EV charging station on the premises, the new campus meets all the Platinum Seal criteria.

 Interview with Lynn Cunningham and Patrick Becker